A

 distance the length of path travelled between two points

-distribution box the junction box at which the mains electricity enters the house
+distribution box the junction box at which the mains electricity

 and feeds lighting and power circuits